itsmeipg/mpv-config/README.md

 Buttons can be added for aspect ratio, deband, and shader profiles by using uosc-video-settings.conf.

 If using a keybind to toggle a shader, use the shader_path (default: ~~/shaders) to prevent activating shaders twice.
 If the amount of shaders in the list changes, you messed up something in the uosc-video-settings.conf's shader profile syntax or used the wrong path in input.conf to toggle a shader.

-Bug: Won't notice unless you look for it.
-Sometimes menu does not update (especially with updating the sub delay/anything that can be increased/decreased or toggled) until mouse stops hovering over button that updated menu (then it updates correctly).
-Might be an issue with how I coded menu updates or uosc itself.

 # Shaders